dapr/docs/daprdocs/content/en/reference/components-reference/supported-cryptography/json-web-key-sets.md

 The purpose of this component is to load keys from a JSON Web Key Set ([RFC 7517](https://www.rfc-editor.org/rfc/rfc7517)).
 These are JSON documents that contain 1 or more keys as JWK (JSON Web Key); they can be public, private, or shared keys.

 This component supports loading a JWKS:

-- From a local file (if the file is changed on disk, it's reloaded automatically),
+- From a local file; in this case, Dapr watches for changes to the file on disk and reloads it automatically.
-- From a HTTP(S) URL (periodically refreshed if needed), or
+- From a HTTP(S) URL, which is periodically refreshed.
-- By passing an actual JWKS in the Component YAML (as a string, which can be base64-encoded).
+- By passing the actual JWKS in the `jwks` metadata property, as a string (optionally, base64-encoded).

 {{% alert title="Note" color="primary" %}}
 This component uses the cryptographic engine in Dapr to perform operations.
 Although keys are never exposed to your application, Dapr has access to the raw key material.